Jane Loftus, Marchioness of Ely: Early life

-Jane was the daughter of James Hope-Vere, Member of Parliament for Ilchester, and Lady Elizabeth Hay.
+Jane was the daughter of James Hope-Vere, Member of Parliament for Ilchester, and Lady Elizabeth Hay, daughter of George Hay, 7th Marquess of Tweeddale.
 Her father was a descendant of the Marquess of Linlithgow.

-Through her cousin Elizabeth, Lady Douro, she became a friend of Arthur Wellesley, the first Duke of Wellington.
+Through her cousin Elizabeth Wellesley, Duchess of Wellington, she became a friend of Arthur Wellesley, the first Duke of Wellington.

 On 29 October 1844, Jane married John Loftus, the third Marquess of Ely, and the couple spent much of their time on Ely's Irish estates, such as Loftus Hall in County Wexford, but they also visited the continent frequently.
-Jane developed friends in high places, including Queen Sophie of the Netherlands and the Empress Eugénie.
+Jane developed friends in high society, including Queen Sophie of the Netherlands and the Empress Eugénie.
 Jane represented Queen Victoria at the birth of Empress Eugénie's son, Napoléon, Prince Imperial.

 Attendance on Queen Victoria

 Jane was appointed as a lady of the Queen's bedchamber on 15 July 1851.
 Although hard-working, loyal and devoted, she lacked the knowledge and discretion required for the role.
 In 1855, Mary Bulteel, later the wife of the Queen's private secretary Sir Henry Ponsonby, disapproved of Jane's conduct, and commented that “Lady E[ly]. is more utterly the reverse from what she ought to be on this occasion than anybody can possibly conceive.
 I mean, I see she is preparing to be foolishly cringing to all the little miseries of etiquette...I quite long for somebody as the Queen's first lady with more natural dignity”.

 Despite her shortcomings, the Queen came to rely heavily on “Dearest Jane”, as she was referred to.
 The Queen required the utmost effort and devotion from her servants, and Jane followed this code of conduct with total deference to her royal mistress.
 However, her health suffered as a result, and it remained a constant burden throughout her waiting.
 In a letter from Henry Ponsonby to Sir Thomas Biddulph, another courtier, he reported that Jane “was principally taken up with her own health”.

 Jane was also concerned about her own health, and in 1876, she confided to Ponsonby that “she cannot go on as it is, that it is killing her”, and he advised her to write to the Queen threatening to resign if her position was not made easier.
 The Queen relented, but continued to impose restrictions on Jane's contact with the outside world.
 Jane's son, who became the 4th Marquess on the death of his father in 1857, was anxious to visit, but the Queen would not allow him to.
 Instead, he requested an interview with Ponsonby about his mother's arduous duties; Ponsonby accepted, but Jane said “oh no, perhaps the Queen would not like it”.
 Ponsonby referred to this fear of the Queen as absurd, knowing that the Queen would not be angry with him for paying a visit to Jane's son.